 1. A Plan ?
-Did appropriate local officials develop and approve a clear public engagement plan that included: a stated purpose, participation goals, a process design, a timeline, clear local official and staff roles, a budget, ties to any larger city or county public engagement goals, and how local officials would integrate recommendations into their ultimate decision making?
-Also, was there early input into the public engagement plan or design from members of intended participant communities?
-How could this public engagement plan have been improved?
+Did appropriate local officials develop and approve a clear public engagement plan that included: a stated purpose, ties to any relevant city or county vision or goals, participation targets, a process design, a timeline, clear elected official and staff roles, a budget, and how local officials would integrate any developed recommendations into their ultimate decision making?
+Also, was there early input from appropriate local officials as well as from members of intended participant communities?
+How could this have been improved?
 2. Internal Communications?
 Were you satisfied with the communications between and among appropriate local agency officials, staff and consultants (if any) during the public engagement process?
 How could this have been approved?
 3. External Communications?
 Were you satisfied with the external communications to the larger public during the public engagement process; to present the results of the process; or to communicate how decision makers used the information generated by the public?
 How could this have been improved?
 4. Policy Impacts ?
 Do you believe the ultimate decisions made by the appropriate local agency or governing body were different and/or better than would have been the case without the public engagement activity/process?
 If yes, how so?
 How could this have been improved?